avaneev/prvhash/README.md

 in use, there is no hashword array-related delay, and thus the entropy propagation is only subject to the base latency.
 The essence of these "latencies" is that additional rounds are needed for the system to get rid of a statistical traces of the input entropy.
-Note that the "parallel" arrangement increases shuffling quality.
-However, this increase is relative to the state variable size: for example, 8-bit parallel-2 arrangement with 8-bit input is equivalent to 16-bit non-parallel arrangement with 16-bit input.
-So, it is possible to perform hashing with 8-bit state variables if parallel-2 round is done per 1 input byte.
-The way "parallel" structure works is equivalent to shuffling all entropy inputs in a round together (input 1 is shuffled into a hash value which is then shuffled with input 2 into a hash value, etc).
-The "parallel" arrangement may raise a question whether or not it provides a target collision resistance as it seemingly "compresses" several inputs into a single local hashword: without doubt it does provide target collision resistance since `Seed` and `lcg` variables are a part of the system, and their presence in the "parallel" arrangement increases the overall PRNG period of the system and thus its combinatorial capacity.
+Note that the "fused" arrangement increases shuffling quality.
+However, this increase is relative to the state variable size: for example, 8-bit fused-2 arrangement with 8-bit input is equivalent to 16-bit non-fused arrangement with 16-bit input.
+So, it is possible to perform hashing with 8-bit state variables if fused-2 round is done per 1 input byte.
+The way "fused" structure works is equivalent to shuffling all entropy inputs in a round together (input 1 is shuffled into a hash value which is then shuffled with input 2 into a hash value, etc).
+The "fused" arrangement may raise a question whether or not it provides a target collision resistance as it seemingly "compresses" several inputs into a single local hashword: without doubt it does provide target collision resistance since `Seed` and `lcg` variables are a part of the system, and their presence in the "fused" arrangement increases the overall PRNG period of the system and thus its combinatorial capacity.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy, in extendable-output PRNG mode.